navneeth-sortur/frontend-coding-challenges/coding-questions/debounce-function/README.md

    - Clears the previous timer each time it’s called.
    - Starts a new timer.
    - Executes `fn` only after the delay passes without new calls.
-3. After traversal, if the stack is empty → "Balanced", else "Not Balanced".

 ---